wapiti-scanner/wapiti/doc/FAQ.md

 ### Launched a Wapiti scan, it takes sooooooo muuuuuuuuch time ####

-Yes it can happens if there is lot of webpages and/or forms or urls with lot of inputs.
+Yes it can happen if there is a lot of webpages and/or forms or urls with a lot of inputs.
 There is a lot of available options to reduce the amount of scanned pages.
 See the manpages.

 ### I launched Wireshark/tshark/tcpdump/whatever and I don't see any network activity ###